ngworker/router-component-store/README.md

 A `RouterStore` service is provided by using either `provideGlobalRouterStore` or `provideLocalRouterStore`.

-The _global_ `RouterStore` service is never destroyed but can be injected in any class.
+The _global_ `RouterStore` service is provided in a root environment injector and is never destroyed but can be injected in any class.

 A _local_ `RouterStore` requires a component-level provider, follows the lifecycle of that component, and can be injected in declarables as well as